nspcc-dev/fs-neo-org/content/network.en.md

   Each container is served by a subset of storage nodes that satisfy storage policy defined for this particular container by the user.
 To calculate that nodes’ subset, storage policy filters are applied to Network Map.
 The resulting set of nodes is responsible for making sure that storage policy is satisfied and data is not corrupted.
 In case of success, they share users' payment for data storage.
 One storage node may serve many containers, so if it behaves correctly small shares from each container summ-up in a significant reward.
 The same is true for the losses in case of container nodes' misbehavior.
 This motivates nodes to keep an eye on other container members and properly perform all required replication, migration and data recovery processes.

-  Another non-obvious benefit of this approach is the bigger NeoFS network grows, the more stable it becomes, because the chance of network is changed would affect a particular container is decreasing with the increasing number of nodes in the network.
-It means, unlike in DHT approach, the amount of needed data migration decreases with network growth.
+  Another non-obvious benefit of this approach is the bigger NeoFS network grows, the more stable it becomes, because the chance of network changes affecting a particular container is decreasing with the increasing number of nodes in the network.
+It means, unlike in DHT approach, the amount of required data migrations decreases with network growth.
 {{</section_markdown>}}

 {{<section text="NeoFS Blockchain Components" type="simple">}}

   {{<section_column image="/images/pages/contracts.png">}}
-    <p>The main smart contracts that provide the input and output of GAS tokens to the NeoFS account and the list of nodes of Inner Ring, are on the Neo mainnet.
+    <p>The main smart contracts that provide deposit and withdrawal of GAS tokens to/from NeoFS accounts and maintain the list of Inner Ring nodes, are on the Neo mainnet.
 NeoFS internal banking and data audit results are on FS chain (which technically is a sidechain to the main network).
-This allows not to load a large number of NeoFS internal transactions to the Neo blockchain network.
-This approach also allows us to achieve complete anonymity of the Inner Ring nodes and not to disclose them to other network nodes.</p>
+This allows to avoid pushing a large number of internal NeoFS transactions to the main Neo blockchain network.
+This approach also allows us to achieve complete anonymity of Inner Ring nodes and not to disclose them to other network nodes.</p>

     <p>The main NeoFS network contract is deployed in the Neo main network.
 The role of this contract is to accept Neo GAS assets from users, and withdraw Neo GAS to users.
 The list of Inner Ring nodes is maintained in a standard native Role Management contract with a designated NeoFS Alphabet role,</p>